manningstinson/holbertonschool-simple_shell/docs/simple-shell-decision-tree.md

 ## Is it a Subshell Command?
 The fourth decision point involves identifying if the user input is a subshell command.

-# Subshell Execution Process
+**Subshell Execution Process**<br>
 The subshell command initiates a subprocess dedicated to executing a series of commands within a confined environment.
-Here's a step-by-step breakdown:

 **Shell Forks Subshell Process** <br>
-1. The shell invokes a new subprocess (subshell) through the fork system call.
+The shell invokes a new subprocess (subshell) through the fork system call.

-**Subshell Command Execution** # Subshell Execution Process
+**Subshell Command Execution**<br>

-This README outlines the process that unfolds when the shell forks and executes a subshell command.
-The subshell command initiates a subprocess dedicated to executing a series of commands within a confined environment.
-Here's a step-by-step breakdown:

-## Shell Forks Subshell Process
-1. The shell invokes a new subprocess (subshell) through the fork system call.

-## Subshell Command Execution
-2. The newly created subprocess commences the execution of commands specified in the subshell.

-## Command Execution in Subshell
-3. The subshell rigorously executes the provided series of commands within its isolated environment.

-## Subshell Command Completion
-4. The subshell finalizes the execution of all commands within its designated environment.

-## Subshell Process Termination
-5. The subprocess (subshell) concludes its execution after successfully running all the specified commands.

-## Subshell Exit Status
-6. The subshell may exit with a status code, indicating the success or failure of the commands within.

-## Parent Process Handling
-7. The parent process (main shell) examines the exit status of the subshell to ascertain the success of its commands.

-## Parent Process Continues
-8. Following subshell completion, the parent process resumes execution, handling the exit status, performing error handling, or proceeding with subsequent steps.

-## Shell Continues Execution Flow
-9. The shell seamlessly resumes its regular execution flow, potentially processing additional user commands or instructions.
-2. The newly created subprocess commences the execution of commands specified in the subshell.
+The newly created subprocess commences the execution of commands specified in the subshell.

-## Command Execution in Subshell
+**Command Execution in Subshell**<br>
-3. The subshell rigorously executes the provided series of commands within its isolated environment.
+The subshell rigorously executes the provided series of commands within its isolated environment.

-## Subshell Command Completion
+**Subshell Command Completion**<br>
-4. The subshell finalizes the execution of all commands within its designated environment.
+The subshell finalizes the execution of all commands within its designated environment.

-## Subshell Process Termination
+**Subshell Process Termination**<br>
-5. The subprocess (subshell) concludes its execution after successfully running all the specified commands.
+The subprocess (subshell) concludes its execution after successfully running all the specified commands.

-## Subshell Exit Status
+**Subshell Exit Status**<br>
-6. The subshell may exit with a status code, indicating the success or failure of the commands within.
+The subshell may exit with a status code, indicating the success or failure of the commands within.

-## Parent Process Handling
+**Parent Process Handling**<br>
-7. The parent process (main shell) examines the exit status of the subshell to ascertain the success of its commands.
+The parent process (main shell) examines the exit status of the subshell to ascertain the success of its commands.

-## Parent Process Continues
+**Parent Process Continues**<br>
-8. Following subshell completion, the parent process resumes execution, handling the exit status, performing error handling, or proceeding with subsequent steps.
+Following subshell completion, the parent process resumes execution, handling the exit status, performing error handling, or proceeding with subsequent steps.

-## Shell Continues Execution Flow
+**Shell Continues Execution Flow**<br>
-9. The shell seamlessly resumes its regular execution flow, potentially processing additional user commands or instructions.
+The shell seamlessly resumes its regular execution flow, potentially processing additional user commands or instructions.
+The newly created subprocess commences the execution of commands specified in the subshell.